A Delicious Guide to Bengali Wedding Menu [2026]

 1. Dhokar Dalna

-Dhokar dalna is a savory lentil cake curry that is served with potatoes.
-It is made from ground yellow split peas seasoned with spices and shallow-fried.
-These cakes are simmered in spicy tomato gravy which makes it a comforting and flavorful dish.
+Dhokar dalna is a spicy lentil cake curry served with potatoes.
+It consists of ground yellow split peas flavored with spices and shallow-fried.
+These cakes are cooked in spicy tomato gravy making it a hearty and flavorful dish.

 Dhokar Dalna